DataStax-Academy/httpie-katapod/step3.md

 }'
 ```

-Just to be sure, go ahead and ask for a listing of the tables in the workshop keyspace:
+Just to be sure, go ahead and ask for a listing of the tables in the library keyspace:

 ```
-http :/rest/v2/schemas/keyspaces/workshop/tables
+http :/rest/v2/schemas/keyspaces/library/tables
 ```

 or specify the table you want:
 ```
-http :/rest/v2/schemas/keyspaces/workshop/tables/users
+http :/rest/v2/schemas/keyspaces/library/tables/users
 ```

 ## 2. Add some rows

 Great!
 The table is created.
 But it's kind of dull with no data.
-Since it's looking for firstname and lastname, add a couple different rows with that data.
+Go ahead and a00-dd a couple different rows with that data.

 ```
-http POST :/rest/v2/keyspaces/workshop/cavemen json:=' {
+http POST :/rest/v2/keyspaces/library/users json:='
-            "firstname" : "Fred",
+{
+    "firstname": "Mookie",
-            "lastname": "Flintstone"
+    "lastname": "Betts",
+    "email": "mookie.betts@gmail.com",
+    "favorite color": "blue"
 }'
 ```

 ```
-http POST :/rest/v2/keyspaces/workshop/cavemen json:=' {
+http POST :/rest/v2/keyspaces/library/users json:='
-            "firstname" : "Barney",
+{
+    "firstname": "Janesha",
-            "lastname": "Rubble"
+    "lastname": "Doesha",
+    "email": "janesha.doesha@gmail.com",
+    "favorite color": "grey"
 }'
 ```